Gummy Vitamin Potency

 • Test composites for lot average and individual units for variability

-This is where many “mystery potency issues” get solved: the batch didn’t change-the sampling finally started telling the truth.
+Many “mystery potency issues” get solved right here: the batch didn't change — the sampling finally started telling the truth.

 Unit-to-Unit Potency: The Tool That Prevents Repeat Deviations